kkrull/javascript-sandbox/Readme.md

   * How to get Jasmine's web server to load these files?
 [This blog](http://addyosmani.github.io/backbone-fundamentals/#jasmine) suggests `jasmine.getFixtures().fixturesPath = 'your custom path'`
 - Use webjars to manage dependencies on JavaScript libraries without copying their source into source control.
+- JavaScript mocking libraries, such as SinonJS.
+- Shared examples and shared context in Jasmine specs.